-Bronislawa Falinska, contralto, born in England of Polish parents, studied piano and singing as a child with her father Bronislaw Falinski.
-She graduated from London University with a BA (Hons) in Polish and English Literature (Medieval and Renaissance Studies).
-She received her diploma in Functional Voicetraining, working with Gisela Rohmert at the Lichtenberg Institute for Vocal and Instrumental Performance, in Germany, and specializes in Medieval and Renaissance music.
+She graduated from the University of London with a B.A (hons.) in Polish language and Literature and English (Old English, Medieval and Renaissance Studies) and settled in Italy.
+She later received her Diploma in Functional Voice Training, working with Gisela Rohmert at the Lichtenberg Institute for Vocal and Instrumental Performance in Germany, and Venice, and went on to specialize in Medieval and Renaissance music.

-Bronislawa lives in Italy, in the Euganean Hills, near Padua.
+She lives and works in the Euganean Hills, near Padua.

 "Working on unity of body, mind and spirit, developing true hearing and awareness of the organizing power of one's own sound, as the throat center starts to unblock and channel new energy, knowledge is born and old, no-longer-adequate patterns are acknowledged and, hopefully, released, bringing about deep transformations.
 This is, indeed, the most powerful music therapy that there is."

 (Bronislawa Falinska, Sharing the Magic: Language in Therapy, ed.
 CLEUP, 2004)